WZGX: Programming

+Under Autaugaville Radio, WZGX broadcasts a Regional Mexican format simulcasting the statewide Spanish language radio network Radio Estrella Alabama along with their sister stations WALQ in Montgomery and WOAB in the Dothan area.

 History

 Jess Lanier, then mayor of Bessemer, established this station in 1950 through his Bessemer Broadcasting Company.
 The original WBCO call sign stood for "Bessemer Cutoff", named for a quirk in Jefferson County government granting the city special status.

 Lanier sold the Bessemer Broadcasting Company and WBCO to John M. McClendon in July 1958.
 The station's call sign was changed to WENN.
 McClendon sold the company and station to Gene Newman in July 1959.
 The call sign was changed to WEZB.
 In April 1960, the station was acquired by Trans-America Broadcasting Corporation, the format was changed to country music and the call sign to WYAM.

 A company dubbed WYAM, Inc., and owned by Nesuhi Ertegon purchased the station in May 1969.
 WYAM was purchased by the Brandon Robison Broadcasting Corporation in October 1972.
 WYAM was sold to Mel Allen Broadcasting, Inc., in a deal that was consummated on January 1, 1976.
 On October 20, 1980, the station's call sign was changed to WSMQ.

 In August 1982, station owner Mel Allen Broadcasting, Inc., reached a deal to transfer the broadcast license for WSMQ to C.S.
 Broadcasting, Inc. The FCC approved the deal on August 13, 1982, and the transaction was consummated on September 22, 1982.
 In March 1984, C.S.
 Broadcasting, Inc. agreed to transfer the station's license back to Mel Allen Broadcasting, Inc. The FCC approved the move on March 22, 1984, and the transaction was consummated on April 30, 1984.

 In July 1988, Mel Allen Broadcasting, Inc., reached a deal to transfer the station's construction permit and broadcast license to Bessemer Radio, Inc. The FCC approved the deal on July 18, 1988, and the transaction was consummated on August 29, 1988.
 In March 1999, license holder Bessemer Radio, Inc., reached a deal to transfer the station's broadcast license to Powernomics Birmingham, LLC.
 The FCC approved the deal on March 15, 1999, but the transaction was never consummated.

 On December 9, 2003, station owner Bessemer Radio, Inc., reached a deal to transfer the station's assets and broadcast license to Bar Broadcasting, Inc., for $350,000.
 The FCC approved the deal on December 15, 2003, and the transaction was eventually consummated on June 1, 2004.
 That same day, the station's call sign was changed from WSMQ to WZGX.